As NC State’s fall semester draws to a close, so too does the first phase of its Memorial Belltower restoration and completion project.

 Workers applied poultice in a quarter-inch thickness in sections, between straight edges or joints, then covered each section with a paper film for about 24 hours.
 They removed each covering, let that poultice dry for two to four hours until it began cracking, scraped and brushed off the residue, then repeated the process a second time with each poultice, moving section by section.

 Cleaning began from the bottom of the tower and moved upward, which seems counterintuitive.
 But some cleaners must be applied to a dry surface, so workers would scrub, rinse, then go up to the next level while ensuring that dirty residue and rinse water did not wash over cleaned surfaces.

 Much of the ferrous (iron) staining was located below the tower’s eight open windows, their frames and screens.
 The cupric (bronze and copper) staining largely resulted from the aging of the copper roof.

 After cleaning, workers completed repointing in any spot where mortar had been loosened or was missing.

 The project team was careful to be just aggressive enough with the cleaning to avoid altering the historic integrity of the structure.
-The Belltower has proudly earned its scars and wisdom; it shouldn’t appear brand new.
+Their approach: The Belltower has proudly earned its scars and wisdom; it shouldn’t appear brand new.
 And its appearance, after all, reflects the twists, turns and delays in its construction and funding in those early years.

-The 1921 portion, Walter explained, was built with “6-cut textured granite with rubble granite backup; the 1925 portion, with 6-cut textured granite with board-formed concrete backup; and the 1937 portion, with solid 4-cut textured granite, no backup.”
+The 1921 portion, Portman explained, was built with “6-cut textured granite with rubble granite backup; the 1925 portion, with 6-cut textured granite with board-formed concrete backup; and the 1937 portion, with solid 4-cut textured granite, no backup.”